Maintaining a legacy, creating new traditions

 We will respond to the needs of the schools in our community should they wish to join the Trust, providing they meet our own criteria.

-Where we have the physical capacity within regions, then we will seek to expand the hub system in areas such as finance, HR, and estates, due to the scalable nature of the model.
+Where we have the physical capacity within regions, we will seek to expand the hub system in areas such as finance, HR, and estates, due to the scalable nature of the model.

 If necessary, the Trust are prepared to ensure the continued provision of high quality education.
 We will review the structure and existence of schools if we have exhausted all opportunities to maintain the current status successfully.

 The work and development of DEMAT in raising standards and transforming lives, often in difficult circumstances, deserves to be celebrated.
 Our children have a right to be part of that celebration.
-We will develop Trust wide events in sports, arts, and worship for our children and their families to enjoy alongside teachers and school staff.
+We will develop Trust wide events in sports, arts, and worship for our children and their families to enjoy with teachers and school staff.

 Our core values of: